enketo/enketo-core/tutorials/30-events.md

 Fired on model.events, when a node is removed.
 It passes an "update object".
 This event is propagated for external use by firing it on the form.or element as well.

 ##### goto-irrelevant
-Fired on form control when an attempt is made to 'go to' this field but it is hidden from view because it is irrelevant.
+Fired on form control when an attempt is made to 'go to' this field but it is hidden from view because it is non-relevant.

 ##### goto-invisible
 Fired on form control when an attempt is made to 'go to' this field but it is hidden from view because it is has no form control.